Summarize

 Five summary formats

-When to summarize
+How to summarize an article

 Frequently asked questions